larsjaakko/nextgenstats-spider/README.md

 * [scrapy](https://github.com/scrapy/scrapy)
 * [scrapy-selenium](https://github.com/clemfromspace/scrapy-selenium)
 * [pandas >0.25](https://github.com/pandas-dev/pandas)

-If you want to include game and play IDs (for easier joining with nflscrapR data), you will also need to install the following packages:
 * [requests](https://github.com/psf/requests).
 Used to pull json data from NFL.

+If you want to include game and play IDs (for easier joining with nflscrapR data), you will also need to install the following package:
 * [tenacity](https://github.com/jd/tenacity).
 Used for retry logic, as pulling play descriptions is pretty flaky and can fail.

 To install the respective libraries, please follow instructions provided by their maintainers.